 In addition, “IDology’s identity verification process happens in real-time,” explains Pope.
 “This creates a much better user experience for potential renters completing the application process.
 If any of the identity criteria are suspicious, there are ways of escalating the verification seamlessly to help maintain a positive user experience.”

-In the event that damage does occur having a comprehensive damage waiver or deposit to cover can save you headaches down the line.
+At the end of the day, no single guest screening method is ever going to catch every ill-intentioned guest – prevention is key.
+But, in the event that damage does occur, having a comprehensive damage waiver or deposit to cover can save you headaches down the line.
+Learn more about how partnering with TurnKey can keep your home safe here.